Godfrey Haggard

 Sir Godfrey Digby Napier Haggard KCMG CVO OBE (6 February 1884 – 3 April 1969) was a British diplomat.
 His career of service spanned forty-four years, culminating with his posting as Consul General at New York, and followed by his appointment as director of the American Forces Liaison Division of the Ministry of Information.

 Background

-Godfrey Haggard, the third son of Alfred Hinuber Haggard, a Bengal Civil Service official, and his wife Alice Geraldine Schalch Haggard, was born on 6 February 1884 in Wanstead, Redbridge, Essex, England.
+A member of the Haggard family, he was the third son of Alfred Hinuber Haggard, a Bengal Civil Service official, and his wife Alice Geraldine Schalch Haggard, having been born on 6 February 1884 in Wanstead, Redbridge, Essex, England.
 He was the nephew of prolific author Sir Henry Rider Haggard, who attained literary fame with his romances King Solomon's Mines and She: A History of Adventure.
 In addition, he was the brother of Admiral Sir Vernon Harry Stuart Haggard, who was Commander-in-Chief of the America and West Indies Station.

 Career

 Haggard's career with the Consular Service began when he was still a youth, in 1901.
 He was appointed to the foreign office of the General Consular Service, and then as the British Vice Consul at Guatemala, Central America in 1908.
 He became Vice Consul at Paris in 1914, and at La Paz in 1915.
 In 1918, Haggard was appointed as the Chargé d'Affaires in Bolivia.
 By 1921, he was in Havana, as the Consul General for the Republic of Cuba, Republic of Haiti, and the Dominican Republic, serving in that capacity until 1924.
 Haggard was appointed Consul General in Brazil in 1924, residing at Rio de Janeiro.
 He later served elsewhere as Consul General: in Chicago between 1928 and 1932, in Paris between 1932 and 1938, and in New York City between 1938 and 1944.
 During his tenure in Chicago, he also served as Consul General for North Dakota, South Dakota, Iowa, Illinois, Indiana, Minnesota, Nebraska, Wisconsin, and Wyoming.
 His appointment as British Consul General at New York was announced on 9 Jun 1938; he succeeded Sir Gerald Campbell, who became High Commissioner to Canada.
 Later in 1938, Haggard was also appointed Consul General for the States of New York, Connecticut, and New Jersey (with the exception of the counties of Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Ocean, and Salem), as well as the islands of Saint Pierre and Miquelon.

 After his retirement as the Consul General at New York in 1944, Haggard directed the American Forces Liaison Division of the Ministry of Information from 1944 to 1945.
 The diplomat was made an Officer of the Order of the British Empire in 1918, became a Companion of the Order of St Michael and St George in 1934, was made Commander of the Royal Victorian Order in 1939, and became a Knight Commander of the Order of St Michael and St George in 1943.